Rishikabob/MFSR/milestone4.md

 The User Stories below is what we implemented in our second prototype.

 1. <a name="u2"></a>As a student, I want to be able to alert my professor that I have a question so that I can receive help.
-    > This is a relevant user story because it initiates the conversation between the student and the teacher.
-This feature is also good since the professor can quickly see who needs help as the alert would be right on their screen
 #### Demo Video

 2. <a name="u4"></a>As a student I want to see questions and answers to common questions at the top so that the same question is not being answered multiple times
-    > This user story is a main part of our application.
-We chose it since we don't want the professor to be cluttered with questions that are the same.

 #### Demo Video